yassir28/Darija-LLMs/readme.md

 # WordNet only contains "open-class words":
 nouns, verbs, adjectives, and adverbs.
 Thus, excluded words include determiners, prepositions, pronouns, conjunctions, and particles.

+# target audiance/ Darija speaker
+Cant be turned to darija speaker cos output is in English. + linguists

+# arabic prompt
+in verbs v2.

+# intervals of different semantic similarity
+rewrite everything in these.
+In the process filter the prompts to most significant base that on:

+t test, mil l 3rbia, query working best..

+# tables of verbs , sentences, idioms : for each prompts in function of columns darija input (arabic prompt and english prompt) and rows prompts.

+# overlap of different prompts results between prompts.

+# T-test to evaluate, how to know if there is a significant difference